Contact us today for your Free Quote

 • Recycle plastic film: Plastic film is planned to be collected starting from 2027.

 • Review rules for businesses: These comprehensive regulations will be applied to businesses as well.
-Recycling collections for organisations (excluding garden waste and plastic film), will start from March 2025.
+Recycling collections for organisations (excluding garden waste and plastic film), will start from March31, 2025.
 This will include schools, as well as hospitals.
 Micro-firms (businesses with less than 10 full-time equivalent employees) will have more time to adapt to these regulations, accommodating the wide-ranging contracts for waste collections.

 • Regulate waste tracking: A digital system for waste tracking is planned to be introduced for carriers, operators and brokers.
 This will tackle waste crime in the country.
+However, despite being set for implementation for April 2025, the government’s mandatory Digital Waste Tracking (DWT) is likely to be delayed.

 The plan won’t be bound by a single deadline as much as being gradually rolled out by local councils.
 In the next section, we will outline the key deadlines to look out for.

-Simpler Recycling: Key dates and timeline
+Simpler Recycling: Key Dates and Timeline

 Banner March 2025

 The new Simpler Recycling legislation will provide a framework for standardising recycling in England, with the objective of improving recycling rates.
-This will require businesses to adhere to further regulations to streamline recycling for the rest of the country.

 To ensure they have the latest information in preparation for these new rules, businesses should utilise the official government website.